adelinosousa/blue-feather/README.md

 ## Security

-This example does not include authentication or encryption out of the box.
+This example includes a basic API key authentication out of the box (middleware.ts).
 It's recommended to implement API key checks, HTTPS, and other security measures suitable for your deployment environment.

 ## Contributing